 4. Weak, Fragile Fingernails

-Fingernails that crack or flake may reflect thyroid problems, as those with hypothyroidism often have soft, fragile nails.
+Fingernails that crack or flake may reflect thyroid concerns, as those with hypothyroidism often have soft, fragile nails.
 Additionally, persons with hyperthyroidism often experience a nail that comes off the bed of the fingertip.
 In both cases, dry skin and brittle hair often accompany these symptoms.

 5. Anxiety and Mood Imbalances

 Your hormones play a huge role in affecting how you feel.
 Low hormone levels, such as in the case of hypothyroidism, can leave you feeling down in the dumps.
 Conversely, an excess of hormones can lead to anxiety or panic attacks.
-If you have feelings like this, it might be a good idea to get your thyroid tested before considering psychiatric drugs that could make your problems worse.
+If you have feelings like this, it might be a good idea to get your thyroid tested before considering psychiatric drugs that could make your concerns worse.